 Flamstead.
 Thomas Saunders

 Architecturally this is one of the five most important Hertfordshire almshouses, and is one of those buildings you immediately recognise as an almshouse.
-It dates back to 1669, around 350 years ago.
-Thomas Saunders, of Beechwood, died in 1664.
-His son, also called Thomas, had the almshouses built in his memory.
+It dates back to 1669, around 350 years ago. and was built by Thomas Saunders, of Beechwood.
 One of the datestones, now illegible, once read, ‘Sumus immortale sepulchrum Thomae Saunders de Beechwood’.
 The other has date details only, ‘Ano.
 Dni 1669’.

-There was an endowment of £20, charged on the Beechwood Estate or the Gately grounds.
+There was an endowment of £20, charged on the Gately Grounds.

 The buildings were reconditioned in 1952.